On the \v{C}ech cohomology of Morse boundaries: Filling discrete cycles in the Morse boundary.

 \subsection{Assumptions}

-As in Section~\ref{sect:Bowditch_filling}, let $(G,\mc{P})$ be a relatively hyperbolic pair where $G$ is finitely generated and $\mc{P}$ consists of finitely many finitely generated, virtually nilpotent subgroups.
-We assume that the Bowditch boundary $\mc{S}$ is homeomorphic to a sphere $S^{k+1}$ for some $k\geq 1$.
-This is except in Proposition \ref{prop:Morse_Bow} and Theorem \ref{thm:path_conn}, which we state under more general conditions.
+Let $(G,\mc{P})$ be a relatively hyperbolic pair where $G$ is finitely generated and $\mc{P}$ consists of finitely many finitely generated subgroups.
+Throughout most of Section~\ref{sect:Morse_filling}, we will further assume as in Section~\ref{sect:Bowditch_filling} that the elements of $\mc{P}$ are virtually nilpotent and that the Bowditch boundary $\mc{S}$ is homeomorphic to a sphere $S^{k+1}$ for some $k\geq 1$.
+The only exceptions will be Proposition \ref{prop:Morse_Bow} and Theorem \ref{thm:path_conn}, which we state under more general hypotheses.

 Choose a visual metric $\rho$ on $\mc{S}$.
 Let $g$ and $K$ be the corresponding function and constant provided by Proposition~\ref{prop:Bowditch_filling}.
 Without loss of generality, we can assume that $g(\delta)\leq\delta$ for all $\delta>0$.
 To simplify the proof of Lemma~\ref{lem:general_detour} below, we also assume that $K\geq 9$.